NexPlayer/Android-SDK/advanced.md

 - `static final int NEXPLAYER_STATE_NONE = 0`

-    No state information available for NexPlayer™ (this is the state after release has been called); a possible return value of NexPlayer.getState.
+    No state information available for NexPlayer (this is the state after release has been called); a possible return value of NexPlayer.getState.

 - `static final int NEXPLAYER_STATE_CLOSED = 1`

-    No media source is open (this is the state when the NexPlayer™ instance is initially created, and after close has completed); a possible return value of getState.
+    No media source is open (this is the state when the NexPlayer instance is initially created, and after close has completed); a possible return value of getState.

 - `static final int NEXPLAYER_STATE_STOP = 2`